Ravi-Sanwal/demo/README.md

 THis is the read me file of the demo project.
-Some new changes made to the README file. i will bw updating the readme file to see i can push these changes over to remote got hub repository or not.
+Some new changes made to the README file. i will bw updating the readme file to see i can push these changes over to remote git hub repository or not.